|

 and replace the conflicting terms found herein.

-site. betwinx?
-This site
+http://betwinx.comis my personal site. betwinx?
+This site is

-is largely oriented to Oracle Reporting Solutions in the context of
+largely oriented to Oracle Reporting Solutions in the context of

-generating bespoken reports from SunGard Higher Education's Banner
+generating bespoken reports from Ellucian's Banner product.

 (I maintain a number of special topic pages with links from this